pedroviniciusz/Task-Manager/README-en.md

 - **Auth-Api**: Generates JWT Tokens for authetication and authorization
 - **Task-Api**: Tasks CRUD
 - **User-Api**: Users CRUD
+- **Email-Api**: Sends e-mails when registering a user (will also send tasks that are close to the deadline later).

 ## Prerequisites
 - Java JDK 21 or later